TwilioDevEd/twilio-weather-station-esp8266-iot/README.md

 ## Motivations

-To show how to use Twilio SMS capabilities plus the AWS ecosystem to do remot monitoring!
+To show how to use Twilio SMS capabilities plus the AWS ecosystem to do remote monitoring!
 Hopefully the infrastructure details of this article help you build your own _Thing_.
 ## Meta & Licensing

 * [MIT License](http://www.opensource.org/licenses/mit-license.html)